vacoo0/OCEL/README.md

  - Summary Generation (Commented Out): There is a commented-out section for generating summaries of the video using the bart-large-cnn model.
 It is currently disabled in the code.
  - Duration Calculation: The generate_durations method calculates the durations between each timestamp to determine the time duration for each step.
- - Generating OCEL: The generate_OCEL method is called to generate an OCEL file.
+ - Generating OCEL: The generate_OCEL method is called to generate an `.csv`.
 It combines the processed data from GPT, object recognition, durations, and other
    information to create Event objects.
-These objects are added to the EventLog object, which is then saved as an OCEL file.
+These objects are added to the EventLog object, which is then saved as a `.csv` file.
  - Helper Function - extract_youtube_id: This function extracts the YouTube video ID from a given URL using regular expressions.
  - Main Execution: An instance of the Processing class is created, and the generate_OCEL method is called with a YouTube video URL.
-The resulting OCEL file is saved as        'ocel_example_2.csv'.
+The resulting `.csv` is saved as `ocel_{*name*}.csv`.

 ### 2. events.py